-Tria Hair Removal Laser 4x is the latest offering in a line of at-home hair removal products from Tria Beauty.
-Today we offer our Tria Laser review along with additional product information.
+Tria Hair Removal Laser 4x is an at-home hair removal product from Tria Beauty.
+Today we offer our review along with additional product information.

 About Tria Laser

-Tria Laser is found on two “official” websites: trytrialaser.com, which has been used in some advertising, and triabeauty.com, the company website.
+Tria Laser is found on two “official” websites: trytrialaser.com, which has been used in some advertising, and triabeauty.com, the current official company website.
 As of February 2014, trytrialaser.com now fowards to triabeauty.com.
-The product is available direct from their website, or in stores such as Sephora.
+The Tria Laser product is available to purchase direct from the website, or in stores such as Sephora.

-Below is a screenshot of triabeauty.com, taken in December 2013.
-That domain now forwards to the company website, triabeauty.com.
+Below is a screenshot of triabeauty.com, taken in January 2015.

-- LED display which guides you through each treatment
+- Interactive LED display which guides you through each treatment

 - 30-minute battery life